kinesis-bridge/.github/profile/README.md

 - [ ] Add a throtlling feature
 - [ ] Add a freeze feature for some tokens
 - [ ] Build a status GH Application
-- [ ] Redeploy Mailbox on Kadena
+- [x] Redeploy Mailbox on Kadena
 - [ ] Redeploy all tokens on Kadena
 - [x] Prepare a S3 storage
 - [x] Deploy a pair of temporary validators
-- [ ] Deploy the relayer
+- [x] Deploy the relayer
 - [x] Rotate the ISM MultiSig On Ethereum => To a temporay validator
 - [x] Rotate the ISM MultiSig on Kadena => To a temporary validation
 - [x] Prepare and deploy a Validator
-- [ ] Deploy production grade validators
+- [ ] Deploy production grade validators WIP
-- [ ] Rotate the ISM MultiSig On Ethereum => To final validators set
+- [ ] Rotate the ISM MultiSig On Ethereum => To final validators set  WIP
-- [ ] Rotate the ISM MultiSig on Kadena => To final validators set
+- [ ] Rotate the ISM MultiSig on Kadena => To final validators set WIP
 - [ ] Disable the Backend on the WebUI
 - [ ] Deploy the WebUI
 - [ ] Rotate the admin keys to MultSig on Kadena